Volunteer Corps

 Are volunteers insured?

-In case of a request for spontaneous help, where untrained citizens can also help, the volunteers are also insured, if the request for help was launched via the crisis tool and validated by Belgian Red Cross-Flanders.
+In case of a request for spontaneous help - where non-educated citizens can also help - the volunteers are also insured, if the request for help was launched via the crisis tool and validated by Belgian Red Cross-Flanders.

 How do volunteer corps members compare to Red Cross volunteers?